 4. If you are doing the traditional tie-dye (big circle) and you have a really thick t-shirt, you may want to tie the front and the back separately, rather than at the same time.
 This will give you a strong circle on both the front and the back.
 Also, if you look below at the pink t-shirts you can see that I also tied the sleeves with three rubber bands.
 This is kind of cute, too, when doing the traditional circle.

-Last week, my daughter turned 13.
+Last week, my daughter turned thirteen.
 I thought it would be fun to tie-dye some t-shirts shibori style!
 I bought RIT dye and spent the day tying and dying.
 I had high hopes!

 I dyed them in my kitchen using four different colors.
-Look how bright the pink is here!
+Look how bright the pink is here when still wet!

 Here are the girls at the party after the shaving cream fight 😉